drfloob/RepData_PeerAssessment1/PA1_template.md

 **2) Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
 For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.**

-I will use the rounded mean for the 5-minute interval across all days.
+I will use the mean for the 5-minute interval across all days, rounded to the nearest whole step.
 If you'll recall the work above for the average daily activity pattern, the interval means were calculated with NAs stripped.
 I think this will be a fine estimate for actual values.

 To do this, I'll filter the dataset down to just observations with missing values, fill in the missing values with results from the previously-created `avg5` dataset by interval, and merge this resulting dataset back with the original observations that were not missing values.